Getting Into Consulting With a Low GPA (2026)

 How Important Is GPA for Working Professionals?

 For working professionals, GPA is still reviewed but carries less weight than your work experience.
-Recruiters will prioritize the names of companies you have worked at, your role and achievements, and your career progression.
-If you have 5 or more years of strong professional experience, your undergraduate GPA becomes a minor factor.
+Recruiters prioritize the companies you have worked at, your achievements, and your career progression.
+If you apply as an experienced hire with 5 or more years of strong experience, your undergraduate GPA becomes a minor factor.

-However, a low GPA can still raise a red flag, especially if your work experience is not exceptional.
-According to McKinsey's careers page, experienced hires are evaluated on a combination of academic record, professional track record, and problem solving ability.
+However, a very low GPA can still raise questions if your work experience is not exceptional.
+According to McKinsey's careers page, candidates are evaluated on a combination of academic record, professional track record, and problem solving ability.

 Why Do Consulting Firms Care About GPA?

 Consulting firms use GPA as a proxy for three things: intellectual horsepower, discipline, and the ability to perform under pressure.
-Consultants spend their days reading complex documents, analyzing data, building presentations, and communicating findings to senior executives.
-A high GPA signals that a candidate has the baseline competencies to handle this workload.
+Consultants spend their days analyzing data, building presentations, and communicating findings to senior executives.
+A high GPA signals that a candidate has the baseline competencies to handle that workload.

 GPA is not a perfect measure.
-But when firms receive over 200,000 applications per year (as McKinsey does, based on their published data), they need a fast way to narrow the pool.
-GPA is the simplest single metric available to them.
+But when a firm receives roughly 200,000 applications per year, it needs a fast way to narrow the pool, and GPA is the simplest single metric available.

 What Are the GPA Cutoffs for Consulting Firms?